AlOwain/owsc/README.md

 - Implement Merge Sort
 - Create macros to run the sorting functions
-- Use Criterion to benchmark the sorting algorithms.
+- Use Criterion to benchmark the sorting algorithms
+- Create GUIs to visualize the sorting algorithms